-Welcome To the Soft Matter Nanotechnology Laboratory
+Welcome to the Soft Matter Nanotechnology Lab

-The laboratory is particularly interested in the design and fabrication of surfaces and complex colloidal systems (nanoparticles, nanowires,
+We are particularly interested in the design and fabrication of surfaces and complex colloidal systems with structures and properties controlled at

-The group is lead by Dr. Sergio Moya.
-He got his undergraduate degree in Chemistry from the National University of the South, Argentina.
-He finished his PhD work at the Max Planck Institute of Colloids and Interfaces, Germany (2001).
-Afterwards, he held two post doctoral positions, first in the College de France, in Paris and then in the Nanoscience Centre in the University of Cambridge, UK.
-Before joining CIC Biomagune he worked as Research Scientist for the National Council of Research in Mexico.
-His doctoral and post doctoral research has been concerned with nanotechnology employing elements of soft matter and biomolecules, and with supramolecular chemistry.
+The Soft Matter Nanotechnology Lab is lead by Dr. Sergio Moya, who obtained his undergraduate degree in chemistry from the National University of the South in Argentina, and finished his PhD work at the Max Planck Institute of Colloids and Interfaces in Germany (2001).
+After completing his PhD, he held postdoctoral research positions at the College de France in Paris, and the Nanoscience Centre at the University of Cambridge in England.
+Before joining CIC biomaGUNE, he worked as a research scientist for the National Council of Research in Mexico.
+His doctoral and postdoctoral research has been focused on nanotechnology employing elements of soft matter and biomolecules, and on supramolecular chemistry.